chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I've completed intensive German courses and reached B1 level.
 I'm motivated to join a German company where I can contribute to innovative projects and continue growing as a web developer.

-I'm also a passionate open-source contributor, with a few personal projects on GitHub that have gained over 670 stars, which reflects the spirit highlighted in your job description.
+I'm also a passionate open-source contributor, with a few personal projects on GitHub that have gained over 670 stars, aligning with the innovative spirit emphasized in your job description.

 I look forward to talking about how I can support your team.

 ## Reasons for Coming to Germany

 > Why did you decide to come to Germany for work?
-> What motivated you to seek opportunities in Germany specifically?
-> What attracts you about working in the German tech industry?
-> How do you see your career developing in Germany?

 Well, there are a couple of main reasons.